-As part of phase 2 of the resource sufficiency evaluation enhancements, CAISO proposes to exclude real-time lower priority and economic exports from the capacity test requirement.8 This is intended to correct for the potential for these exports to be scheduled against WEIM imports.
-Therefore, only high priority exports as well as lower priority exports that were scheduled through the ISO's residual unit commitment (RUC) process are expected to be included in the test obligation.
+As part of phase 2 of the resource sufficiency evaluation enhancements, the CAISO proposes to exclude real-time lower priority and economic exports from the capacity test requirement.8 This is intended to correct the possibility of these exports to be scheduled against WEIM imports.
+Therefore, only high priority exports as well as lower priority exports that were scheduled through the CAISO's residual unit commitment (RUC) process are expected to be included in the test obligation.